Climbing Out of Starvation: First Steps in Treating Anorexia Nervosa

 Why do treatment providers put so much emphasis on weight gain?
 Why can’t treatment just focus on ways to feel less depressed, anxious, or obsessed with food?

-The simple answer is that in the absence of getting to a healthy weight, lasting psychological improvement is unlikely.
-We know this – and other vital information about the effects of starvation – thanks to a group of men who came together for the sake of research in 1944.
-In a landmark semi-starvation study, conducted by Ancel Keys at the University of Minnesota during World War II, the effects of starvation on the human body were evaluated to help determine the best way to re-feed people who were starving in war-torn Europe.
+In a landmark semi-starvation study, conducted by Ancel Keys at the University of Minnesota during World War II, the effects of starvation on the human body were evaluated to determine how to re-feed people who were starving in war-torn Europe.
 Thirty-six young men volunteered for the study.
-In order to participate these men had to be physically and psychologically healthy.
-They were put on a very low-calorie diet for 24 weeks, with the goal of losing about 25% of their respective baseline weight.
-They underwent all kinds of physical, cognitive, and psychological tests so that researchers could evaluate the process and implications of starvation.
+To participate, these men had to be physically and psychologically healthy.
+They were put on a very low-calorie diet for 24 weeks, with the goal of losing about 25% of their baseline weight.
+They underwent many physical, cognitive, and psychological tests so that researchers could evaluate the process and implications of starvation.
+(For information on a follow-up study published about a subgroup of Keys study participants, read here.)

 • a lowering of body temperature (and noted that they felt cold much of the time)